h-v-smacker/railroad_paraphernalia/README.md

 An accessory that makes a railroad switch look professional.
 Also helps users of advtrains without train_operator privilege to operate switches in style.

+The point levers are actually nothing but mesecon switches which look fancy.

 ### With black&white arrow:
 ```
 {'dye:black', 'dye:white', 'dye:black'},